General Advising and Scheduling Meetings

 Internships and Professional Development

 I am particularly interested in chatting with you about internship opportunities and professional development.
-Some students are able to receive financial compensation or course credit through the College, so speak with me or Prof. Fabian if you’re interested in those options.
+Some students are able to receive financial compensation or course credit through the College, so speak with Prof. Fabian or me if you’re interested in those options.
 I also strongly encourage you to check out the Traverse Job listing made available by the Department of Government & Law if you are interested in political work in the D.C. area.

 Honors Theses and Independent Studies